 Post: Essential AI Resume Parsing Features for Recruiters in 2025

-Most recruiters shopping for an AI resume parser in 2025 are evaluating the wrong things—UI polish, vendor brand recognition, and a feature checklist that reads the same across every demo.
+Most recruiters shopping for an AI resume parser are evaluating the wrong things – UI polish, vendor brand recognition, and a feature checklist that reads the same across every demo.
 The teams that actually move the needle focus on a narrower question: which specific capabilities, deployed in which sequence, eliminate the highest-cost friction in our current workflow?
-This case study answers that question through three recruiting teams who got it right—and one who nearly didn’t.
-It is a satellite of the broader AI in HR: Drive Strategic Outcomes with Automation framework, which establishes the full sequence: build the automation spine first, then deploy AI at the specific judgment points where deterministic rules fail.
+This case study answers that question through four recruiting teams who got it right – and the one who nearly missed its own bias problem until two hiring cycles had already passed.

 Case Snapshot